-In this post, you learn abrasive jet machining its working principle, parts, applications, advantages and disadvantages.
+In this post, you learn about abrasive jet machining.
+Its working principle, parts, applications, advantages, and disadvantages.

 Working Principle of Abrasive Jet Machining

-The fundamental principle of Abrasive jet machining involves the use of a high-speed stream of abrasive particles carried by a high-pressure gas or air on the work surface through a nozzle.
+The fundamental principle of Abrasive jet machining involves using a high-speed stream of abrasive particles carried by a high-pressure gas or air on the work surface through a nozzle.

-The metal is removed due to erosion caused by the abrasive particles impacting the work surface at high speed.
+The metal is removed due to erosion caused by the high speed of abrasive particles impacting the work surface.
 With repeated impacts, small bits of material get loosened and a fresh surface is exposed to the jet.

-This process is mainly employed for such machining works which are otherwise difficult, such as thin sections of hard metals and alloys, cutting of material which is sensitive of heat damage, producing intricate holes, deburring, etching, polishing etc.
+This process is mainly employed for machining works that are otherwise difficult, such as thin sections of hard metals and alloys, cutting of material sensitive to heat damage, producing intricate holes, deburring, etching, polishing, etc.

 Following are the parts of abrasive jet machining: